 2. Don't avoid the truth about the past

 We've had a lot of discussion in our consultation and interpretation meetings about how we talk about atrocities and what kind of imagery we should use.
 It's been received wisdom in Holocaust education (through guidelines from the International Holocaust Remembrance Alliance, for example) that students should not be show atrocity images for fear of depersonalising victims and that the focus should be on individual stories and testimony.
 The HSFA collection is focused on individual experience and we have always focused on the background to the Holocaust, ensuring students understand the breadth and depth of Jewish culture in Europe before 1933.
 We also ensure that our learning approach is age appropriate and sensitive to students' needs.
 Our collection predominantly contains survivors' family photographs so we haven't previously had to address the question of using images of atrocities, but now HSFA is planning an exhibition telling the story of the Holocaust we need to make a choice.
 The German exhibitions were instructive in the considered approach they took to imagery.
 Photographs of atrocities are used, because not to use them would be to mask or even deny what the perpetrators actually did.
 But the images are not used as a focal point or as feature images, are always contextualised, and the text is clear about the circumstances in which the images were taken.
-We will be using images of atrocities in the new exhibition but we'll be doing so in a considered and sensitive way and we will ensure that visitors who don't want to see graphic images are able to avoid them.
+We will be using images of atrocities in the new exhibition but we'll be doing so in a considered and sensitive way.

 3. Great things can happen from small beginnings